Form I NATIONAL RAILROAD ADJUSTMENT BOARD

 specific notice.
 Contrary to the Organization's' contention, however, the oar ti

-that the notice adequately notified the Claimant that being chit
+adequately notified the Claimant that being chit

 moving between. cars without notifying the train crew.